EduardoZepeda/coffee-bytes-hugo/content/posts/django/por-que-deberias-usar-django-framework/index.en.md

 }
 ```

-Its only disadvantage is its speed, as it falls short of alternatives such as sqlAlchemy, or [tortoise-orm](/en/fastapi/python-tortoise-orm-integration-with-fastapi/).
+Its only disadvantage is its speed, as it falls short of alternatives such as sqlAlchemy, or [tortoise-orm, which you can easily integrate with FastAPI]({{< ref path="/posts/fastapi/integracion-del-orm-de-python-tortoise-con-fastapi/index.md" lang="en" >}}).

-{{<ad3>}}
+{{<ad1>}}

 ### Administrator panel included

-Django has the [django admin panel](/en/django/the-django-admin-panel-and-its-customization/), an administration panel that is installed by default.
+Django has its own admin panel, called [django admin panel, and is customizable]({{< ref path="/posts/django/el-django-admin-panel-y-su-personalizacion/index.md" lang="en" >}}), an administration panel that is installed by default.
 This admin implements a CRUD to the database in a simple way.
 And, in addition, it has a solid permissions system to restrict access to the data as you want.

 {{< figure src="images/Django-panel-admin.png" class="md-local-image" alt="Django admin panel" >}}

 ### Offers security against the most common attacks

 Django includes certain utilities, which are responsible for mitigating most attacks such as XSS, XSRF, SQL injections, Clickjacking and others.
 Most of them are already available and you just need to add the corresponding middleware or template tag.

+{{<ad2>}}

 ```python
 <form method="post">{% csrf_token %}